 Many employers are required to carry workers’ compensation, according to South Carolina Code § 42-1.
 This way, if a worker becomes injured on the job, they may be able to recover compensation for their medical bills and a portion of their income via their employer’s workers’ compensation insurance policy.
 Workers’ compensation is typically awarded regardless of fault for the accident, with a few exceptions.

 This sounds good in theory, but there are often complications.
 Your employer or their insurance carrier may decide your injury does not qualify for workers’ compensation and deny your claim.
 Or your doctor may decide you were not hurt or you are fit for work before you actually are.
-If you run into trouble with your workers’ compensation claim, call us at Hammack Law Firm.
+If you run into trouble with your workers’ compensation claim, call us at Hammack Law Firm or contact workers comp attorney in Anderson SC.
 You may be able to appeal to the South Carolina Workers’ Compensation Commission.

 For a free legal consultation, call 864-326-3333

 By appealing your case, you are asking a workers’ compensation commissioner to hold a hearing and render a decision.
 However, the process is a bit more complex than it sounds.
 It may go something like this:

 The first step in the process may be mediation.
 Mediation, according to the South Carolina Workers’ Compensation Commission, involves you, the party you disagree with (either your employer or their insurance carrier), and a trained mediator sitting down together and trying to come to an agreement.